itsxScrubz/poe-discord-helper/README.md

 You can get these inside discord via Rightclick => Copy ID.
 If you don't see this option, go to Settings => Advanced and turn on Developer Mode.
 Go to `src/components/config.ts`. and set your user id and channel id.
-Settings `DirectMessage` to true inside the config will have the bot direct message you instead of tagging you inside a channel.
+Setting `DirectMessage` to true inside the config will have the bot direct message you instead of tagging you inside a channel.

 # Running